Earl Edwin Pitts: History

 Pitts was arrested in 1996 for selling U.S. intelligence secrets to Soviet and Russian intelligence for payments in excess of $224,000 from 1987 to 1992.
 In February 1997, he pleaded guilty to conspiring and attempting to commit espionage, in exchange for a reduced prison sentence.

 On June 27, 1997, Earl Pitts was sentenced by a federal judge to 27 years in prison.
 Prosecutors had requested only 24 1/2 years.

 The FBI learned of Pitts' spying through human intelligence.
-His KGB handler, Alexsandr Karpov, defected to the United States and named Pitts as a Soviet mole in the FBI during his debriefings.
+Soviet and later Russia diplomat Rollan Dzheikiya, who in the 1987 connected Pitts with the KGB, defected to United States in 1992 and later revealed to the FBI that Pitts was a Soviet spy.
 Pitts was snared in a 16-month FBI sting that ended with his arrest while he was stationed at the FBI Academy in Quantico, Virginia.
 The FBI caught Pitts by convincing him that the Russian government wanted to reactivate him as a spy.
 Pitts offered his services to the Soviets in 1987 while he was assigned to the FBI's New York office where he was assigned to hunt and recruit KGB officers.

 While working in the FBI New York office, Pitts had access to "a wide range of sensitive and highly classified operations" that included "recruitment operations involving Russian intelligence officers, double agent operations, operations targeting Russian intelligence officers, true identities of human assets, operations against Russian illegals, defector sources, surveillance schedules of known meet sites, internal policies, documents, and procedures concerning surveillance of Russian intelligence officers, and the identification, targeting, and reporting on known and suspected KGB intelligence officers in the New York area."